barrakat/NOVA/README.md

 ## 📍 Overview

-In this project I compare the performance of the best trained tree seedling detector in Norway by using my own labelled instances (N 530, red quadrants in Figure 1A) from 82 tiled orthomosaics of 10 m size VS the full instances labelled by the whole class group (N 5074, blue quadrants in Figure 1A) from 3065 tiled orthomosaics of the same size (Figure 1C).
+In this project, I am comparing the performance of the best-trained tree seedling detector in Norway.
+I am using my own labeled instances (530 in total, shown as red quadrants in Figure 1A) extracted from 82 tiled orthomosaics, each measuring 10 meters.
+These results are being compared against the full instances labeled by the entire class group (5074 in total, shown as blue quadrants in Figure 1A) from 3065 tiled orthomosaics of the same size (Figure 1C).

 <pre>
 <figure>